 Sue graduated from Otago Medical School in 1989 and joined Tahunanui Medical Centre in 1998.
-Sue’s areas of interest include children’s health, general medicine, mental health and she is presently working (once a week) with the breast surgeons at Nelson hospital supporting them in the care of women after breast surgery.
+Sue’s areas of interest include children’s health, general medicine and mental health.
 Outside work Sue enjoys her family, drinking coffee, eating cake and arguing with her husband.

 Qualifications: MBChB, Dip Ob’s, FRNZCGP

 Steve is originally from the UK and trained at Nottingham University.
 Steve joined us in 2010 following GP training in Nelson.
 Steve has developed a special interest in rheumatology and has worked alongside Dr David Porter in supporting people with rheumatological conditions.
 Steve also has an interest in bowel health and undertakes sigmoidoscopies.
 Steve is married with 2 young children and likes to escape to the golf course.

 Jo graduated from Otago Medical School in 2004 and took over his father’s practice in October 2009.
 Jo’s interests lie in sports medicine, especially muskoskeletal conditions, as well as all aspects of family medicine.
 Jo has been very involved with the Tasman Makos and likes to be involved in other community sporting events such as Fight for Victory.
 Jo undertakes a variety of minor surgery.
 Jo is married with 3 young children who keep him busy when he is not at work or playing Frisbee.Qualifications: BCom, MBChB, FRNZCGP